Warehouse view to Enguri Dam – Multi-Sensor-Network

 DAMAST-Transfer in Brief

-DAMAST-Transfer aims to investigate the processes of induced seismicity during the construction and operation of dams, to test and further develop suitable monitoring of relevant parameters and to transfer the results into practice.
-It is based on the previous project DAMAST.
-The transfer is to take place through the establishment of a competence center in Georgia.
-This includes:
+DAMAST-Transfer aimed to investigate the processes of induced seismicity during the construction and operation of dams, to test and further develop suitable monitoring of relevant parameters and to transfer the results into practice.
+It was based on the previous project DAMAST.

 Information, Facts & Figures about the Project